brentp/methylcode/example/example.rst

 Aligning with MethylCoder
 =========================

-Here we send the trim reads to MethylCoder for alignment.
+Here we send the **trimmed** reads to MethylCoder for alignment.
 We will use bowtie as the aligner, but we could as easily use GSNAP.  ::